 1) Unable to Generate Leads Consistently

 Lead generation.
-This buzzword is passed around a lot, but what is it really?
-Well the name speaks for itself.
+This buzzword is passed around a lot, but what is it?
+Well, the name speaks for itself.
 Lead generation is the process of getting leads for potential sales opportunities.

 Source: Logistics Marketing Advisor

-A common problem among logistics sales is leads not being generated consistently, or worse, no leads at all.
-Sales growth (and business growth for that matter) is directly proportional to the ability of the business to capture sales leads and convert those leads into customers.
+A common problem among logistics sales is leads not being generated consistently, or worse, no leads.
+Sales growth (and business growth, for that matter) is directly proportional to the ability of the business to capture sales leads and convert those leads into customers.

-To overcome this challenge, companies need to develop inbound and/or outbound strategies to generate a steady flow of leads.
+To overcome this challenge, companies must develop inbound and/or outbound strategies to generate a steady flow of leads.
 Once leads are generated, the next step will be to identify whether the lead is a good fit for your business and convert them into a prospect.
-Then later into customers.
+Then, later, into customers.

 2) Low Conversions Rates

 Another problem in sales can be seen when the company fails to convert leads into customers or is converting at very low rates.
-The truth is, you can generate a million leads per month, but if those leads don’t convert into customers you’re wasting precious time and money.
+The truth is that you can generate a million leads per month, but if those leads don’t convert into customers, you’re wasting precious time and money.

 The most common causes of low lead-to-customer conversion rates include:

 1. Lack of Trust or Reputation.
-If leads don’t perceive the company as trustworthy, they won’t be willing to do business with the company.
-At the same time, if the company lacks the reputation in the market where it operates, this will also impact trust.
-Trust and reputation are key determinants in the logistics industry and an essential part in converting leads into customers.
+If leads don’t perceive the company as trustworthy, they won’t be willing to do business with it.
+At the same time, if the company lacks a reputation in the market where it operates, this will also impact trust.
+Trust and reputation are key determinants in the logistics industry and an essential part of converting leads into customers.

-1. Unfit or Unqualified Leads.
-Very often companies buy databases of potential customers and bombard them with unrequested emails and phone calls.
-Not only could this practice could hurt the business’ reputation, but it will also result in a huge waste of time and money.
+2. Unfit or Unqualified Leads.
+Companies often buy databases of potential customers and bombard them with unrequested emails and phone calls.
+Not only could this practice hurt the business’s reputation, but it would also result in a huge waste of time and money.
 To avoid this, qualify leads before investing time and resources into communicating with them.

-1. Lack of Differentiation.
-Believe it or not, if a lead does not perceive an added value when doing business with a company, they will have no problem going with someone that comes with a lower price.
-Logistics service companies must be loud and clear with how they are different from their competitors.
+3. Lack of Differentiation.
+Believe it or not, if a lead does not perceive an added value when doing business with a company, they will have no problem going with someone who offers a lower price.
+Logistics service companies must be loud and clear about how they are different from their competitors.

 3) Inability to Forecast Sales Volumes

 The inability to forecast sales volumes is probably the most important problem to pay attention to.
-Without knowing how much sales to expect, the business is not only unable to estimate business growth, but also incapable of guaranteeing flawless service, because it lacks proper planning and budgeting.
+Without knowing how many sales to expect, the business is not only unable to estimate business growth but also incapable of guaranteeing flawless service because it lacks proper planning and budgeting.

-Although forecasting sales volumes might seem impossible, the truth is it won’t be perfect, but it is fairly doable.
+Although forecasting sales volumes might seem impossible, it won’t be perfect, but it is fairly doable.

 Having a consistent method and proper systems to support sales and marketing efforts will yield a healthy sales pipeline that will allow the business to make fairly accurate sales predictions.